 So here we are again, for some reason or another business has brought you to San Antonio.
 When you arrive you most likely are in need of caffeine and a place to dock up.

 Luckily, San Antonio has a buzzing scene primarily spurred by the folks at ‘Local’.
 They have six locations around the city.
 We caffeinated ourselves at their Pearl District spot.
-They serve beans by a local roaster, Merit Coffee Roasters, in our favorite ‘not neutral mugs’.
-The wifi is surprisingly quick and, if you're feeling peckish, there are freshly baked treats from Bakery Lorraine.
+They serve beans by a local roaster, Merit Coffee Roasters.
+See our Shortlist other great cafes in San Antonio.

 As you wrap up your meetings and emails, stroll over to Supper, located in the Hotel Emma, and order a martini at the elegant wood-paneled bistro styled bar.
 Supper is Chef John Brand’s ode to farm-to-table cuisine.
 The ingredients are astonishingly fresh.
 Supper specializes in expertly cooked seasonal vegetables that can honestly serve as a main entree or complement your choice of meat.
 We started with the ‘Salt Cod and Potato Croquettes with Pickled Green Tomato Tartar Sauce and Salt and Vinegar Brussels Sprouts’.
 For the main dish, I had the ‘Pan Seared Bronzini with Beurre Rouge, Melted Leek, and Crispy Potato Salad’.
 The meal will leave you extremely pleased but not stuffed.
 It is an ideal choice to take a client to, as it leaves room for the all important after-dinner cocktail.
 If you are itching for something more after, check out Cured, to fill up on meats.
 They have an extensive list of cured meats and, in particular, the duck smoked pate was out of control.